 Archive material is available by appointment and must be ordered in advance.

-The same email address can be used to send enquiries about archive material and ordering.
+The same email address can be used to send enquiries about the archive material or the order.
+Study rooms must also be reserved and these rooms are available during the library’s opening hours (10-18 Monday, Tuesday, Thursday, Friday and 10-20 Wednesday).

 Use of the archive portal